-The other location, the Tazewell Hybrid Center project near East River Mountain, would use two generating units to produce 446MW of electricity for up to 10 hours.
-The upper reservoir would be 893 feet higher than the lower reservoir.
-Dominion Energy had previously acquired 2,100 acres for a wind project that it later abandoned.

-To fill the reservoirs, Dominion Energy proposed to pump water from flooded mines near the West Virginia border, and to use that source to replace water as needed to compensate for evaporation.
-The pipeline would parallel an existing 765kV transmission line for most of the route between the flooded mines and the pumped storage reservoirs.

-The Preliminary Permit Application submitted to the Federal Energy Regulatory Commission for the Tazewell Hybrid Center stated:13

-Like the Virginia City Hybrid Energy Center built by Dominion in Wise County, the locations were in the service area of another utility rather than in territory allocated to Dominion Energy.
-Dominion Energy could distribute the electricity via the PJM transmission grid to meet its customer needs, or simply sell the electricity at peak power prices to any other utility connected to the PJM grid.

-Dominion Energy could negotiate a deal to share/sell peak power from a new pumped storage facility to Appalachian Power, the largest utility serving Southwest Virginia.
-The two utilities already share ownership of the Bath Pumped Storage Project.

-the Tazewell Hybrid Center pumped storage project near East River Mountain would rely upon water from flooded mines near the West Virginia border

-Edition 2 | The other location, the Tazewell Hybrid Center project near East River Mountain, would use two generating units to produce 446MW of electricity for up to 10 hours.
-The upper reservoir would be 893 feet higher than the lower reservoir.
-Dominion Energy had previously acquired 2,100 acres for a wind project that it later abandoned.

-To fill the reservoirs, Dominion Energy proposed to pump water from flooded mines near the West Virginia border, and to use that source to replace water as needed to compensate for evaporation.
-The pipeline would parallel an existing 765kV transmission line for most of the route between the flooded mines and the pumped storage reservoirs.

-The Preliminary Permit Application submitted to the Federal Energy Regulatory Commission for the Tazewell Hybrid Center stated:13

-Like the Virginia City Hybrid Energy Center built by Dominion in Wise County, the locations were in the service area of another utility rather than in territory allocated to Dominion Energy.
-Dominion Energy could distribute the electricity via the PJM transmission grid to meet its customer needs, or simply sell the electricity at peak power prices to any other utility connected to the PJM grid.

-Dominion Energy could negotiate a deal to share/sell peak power from a new pumped storage facility to Appalachian Power, the largest utility serving Southwest Virginia.
-The two utilities already share ownership of the Bath Pumped Storage Project.

-the Tazewell Hybrid Center pumped storage project near East River Mountain would rely upon water from flooded mines near the West Virginia border

-Edition 3 | The other location, the Tazewell Hybrid Center project, would be on East River Mountain.
+The other location, the Tazewell Hybrid Center project, would be on East River Mountain.
 Dominion Energy had previously acquired 2,100 acres for a wind project there that the utility later abandoned.

 To fill the reservoirs, Dominion Energy originally proposed to pump 6.5 billion gallons of water from an abandoned mine at Amonate.
 That source would also replace water as needed to compensate for evaporation.
 The pipeline would parallel an existing 765kV transmission line for most of the route between the flooded mines and the pumped storage reservoirs.

 The Preliminary Permit Application submitted to the Federal Energy Regulatory Commission for the Tazewell Hybrid Center stated:13

 Like the Virginia City Hybrid Energy Center built by Dominion in Wise County, the two proposed locations were in the service area of another utility rather than in territory allocated to Dominion Energy.
 Dominion Energy could distribute the electricity via the PJM transmission grid to meet its customer needs, or simply sell the electricity at peak power prices to any other utility connected to the PJM grid.

 Dominion Energy also could negotiate a deal to share/sell peak power from a new pumped storage facility to Appalachian Power, the largest utility serving Southwest Virginia.
 The two utilities already share ownership of the Bath Pumped Storage Project.

 the Tazewell Hybrid Center pumped storage project near East River Mountain would rely upon water from flooded mines near the West Virginia border